 This can be a bit unnerving when you first see it.
 But aside from the inconvenience of not being able to use the phone temporarily, there are usually no further problems.

-Do I need to be worried about my hot iPhone?
+Should I be worried about my hot iPhone?

 Normally not.
 Apple advises users that it is normal for an iPhone to get warm when performing demanding tasks such as updating, restoring from backup, analysing data (in Photos face tags, for instance) or running an AR app.
 It should go back to the normal temperature after the task is complete.